Wabtec: Mergers and acquisitions

+On August 21, 2014, Wabtec acquired Dia-Frag, a manufacturer of friction products including motorcycle braking, for a purchase price of $70.6 million.
 On October 12, 2015, Wabtec announced its acquisition of lineside sensor manufacturer Track IQ.
 On April 20, 2018, it was reported that General Electric (GE), undergoing a strategic review, was in talks to sell its century-old locomotive business, GE Transportation, to Wabtec, according to people familiar with the matter.

-On May 21, 2018, GE and Wabtec confirmed the merger of GE Transportation with Wabtec in an $11 billion deal, completed on February 25, 2019, that saw Wabtec shareholders take a 50.8% shareholding in the merged company, with GE shareholders owning 24.3% and GE itself 24.9%.
+On May 21, 2018, GE and Wabtec confirmed the merger of GE Transportation with Wabtec in an $11 billion deal, completed on February 25, 2019, which saw Wabtec shareholders take a 50.8% shareholding in the merged company, with GE shareholders owning 24.3% and GE itself 24.9%.
 On 4 January 2022, it was announced that Wabtec had acquired the New Delhi-based railway friction business, Masu, for 34 million USD.

+On 20 April 2022, it was announced that Wabtec acquired Trimble’s Beena Vision business.
 On 16 June 2022, it was announced that Wabtec acquired Collins Aerospace ARINC rail solutions.
+On 16 June 2023, it was announced that Wabtec acquired L&M Radiator, a heat exchanger manufacturer in Hibbing, Minnesota.
+On 14 January 2025, it was announced that Wabtec acquired Evident's Inspection Technologies division in an $1.78 billion deal.
+In March 2025, coupler manufacturer Dellner was purchased.

 United Kingdom

 Brush Traction

 Wabtec bought Brush Traction of Loughborough, an English locomotive builder and maintainer, for US$31 million on 25 February 2011.